HimbeersaftLP/ios-safari-remote-debug-kit/README.md

 ## Notes

-If you want to see details about how this was made, you can read a detailed explanation in [`HOW_IT_WORKS.md`](https://github.com/HimbeersaftLP/ios-safari-remote-debug-kit/blob/master/HOW_IT_WORKS.md).
+If you want to see details about how this was made, you can read a detailed explanation in [`HOW_IT_WORKS.md`](https://github.com/HimbeersaftLP/ios-safari-remote-debug-kit/blob/master/HOW_IT_WORKS.md) (note that this document only describes how the very first version of this tool was created and might not be completely up-to-date).

 ## Attribution